Vintage Apple Pie, and Nebraskan Fleur de Lys

 And I’m a perfectionist.
 Every recipe I post is tested as carefully for this space as it is for print publication.
 Like all of you, I’m a home cook, too; the last thing I want to do is waste your time with a recipe that could have used one more run.

 This glorious, vintage-looking crust comes courtesy of a plastic pie-crust cutter I found in the box of kitchen tools I inherited from Aaron’s grandma, Irene (Niebrugge) Dierking.
 It’s the shape of a fan, one-quarter of a pie chart, and made of plastic which has now turned grayish over the years.
-I rolled out my top dough and impressed the cutter four times, at each angle, and then lifted the fragile die-cut crust with a great swoop to lay over the filling.
+I rolled out my top dough and pressed down the cutter four times, at each angle, and then lifted the fragile die-cut crust with a great swoop to lay over the filling.
 I don’t think I’ve ever seen a more beautiful pie.
 I imagined Irene pulling this pie’s historical twin from the oven in her farmhouse kitchen in Burr, Nebraska, which never was updated for electricity, even into the 1960s . . . and get all choked up for plain daily heartland beauty.
 This print is like the Nebraskan Fleur de Lys.

 VINTAGE APPLE PIE